 For more information about how to apply for the benefit and/or the tax exemption, please visit GW Benefits to review tutorials, FAQs, Tuition Remission Policy and more.

 If you are a graduate of a GW degree program, you are eligible to take Continuing Education classes as an alumni auditor.
-Alumni can take classes at GW for a significant discount.
+Alumni can take classes at GW for a significant discount, and do not need to complete an application to be a non-degree student.

 To register as an alumni auditor, please contact the Alumni Audit Office representative, Laken Thomas at [email protected] For information on eligibility, billing, and more please visit the Alumni Course Audit website.